laudanhosseini/Final-Project/README.md

 [Here](https://www.figma.com/file/cd5HgXbY3RD3viLLKMnL7C/Final-High-Fidelity-Prototype?node-id=0%3A1) is the link to the interactive prototype!

 With this prototype, I conducted multiple impression tests and took in the comments of each user.
 For instance, I muted the orange colors in the aesthetics, I changed the plus sign on the homepage, I added more "go back" and "home" buttons on each tab, and made the "add new" button more clear.
 These changes revised any confusions that users experienced while navigating this app.
+More information on how to use the interactive prototype is located in the pitch video down below.

 ### Evaluation and Revision History